gnicol/GitSwarm/perforce_swarm/doc-ee/integration/jenkins.md

 ![screen](jenkins_project.png)

-## GitLab
+## GitSwarm EE

 ### Read access to repository

-Jenkins needs read access to the GitLab repository.
+Jenkins needs read access to the GitSwarm EE repository.
 We already specified a private key to use in Jenkins, now we need to add a public one to the GitSwarm EE project.
 For that case we will need a Deploy key.
 Read the documentation on [how to setup a Deploy key](../../ssh/README.md#deploy-keys).

 ### Jenkins service